-- Score a minimum ACT composite of 19 or acceptable Compass placement score, or complete at least 10 semester hours of college-level credit with a minimum GPA of 2.5.
+- Score a minimum ACT composite of 19 or acceptable Accuplacer placement score, or complete at least 10 semester hours of college-level credit with a minimum GPA of 2.5.

 - Applicants 21 years of age or older with no previously recorded ACT score are not required to take the ACT or equivalent tests but must complete college academic credits as described above in order to be properly evaluated.

 - This curriculum must include college-level mathematics and/or science courses such as biology or chemistry that require laboratory sessions and must have been completed within the past five years.